0xfourzerofour/vertex/README.md

 ```

+## Exciting findings

+ - requests can be parsed within 0.01-0.1ms which will only get faster after I implement request caching

 ## Considerations

  - There cannot be overlapping types throughout the graphql schemas (Might be an option for query polymorphism based on different variables)